tianshengs/tianshengs.github.io/qgisModel.md

   ![Captured](https://user-images.githubusercontent.com/25497706/70470143-67f9d980-1a98-11ea-87e9-79fc40f902b6.PNG)

 - Joined census data to Census Tract shapefile by opening the properties of the shapefile layer and using the Joins menu.
-To keep the data neet, I only selected the fields that I want to join: *latinx*, the column with the number of latino population and *total_pop* in each census tract, the column with the total number of population in the census tract.
+To keep the data neat, I only selected the fields that I want to join: *latinx*, the column with the number of latino population and *total_pop* in each census tract, the column with the total number of population in the census tract.
 I joined the census data to Census Tract shapefile by the corresponding GEOID of each census tract, which is a unique feature in both files.

 - Calculated the percentage of Latino population in each census tract and stored the value in a new column using `field calculator`.